 - The lessons and experiences from Phase 1 are integrated into the clean-up campaign for the remaining 90 sites.

-Note: Aspirants need not remember these places but should have some familiarity with respect to their locations and significance.
+Note: Aspirants need not remember these places but should have some familiarity concerning their locations and significance.